Extracting Wisdom Teeth

 Why Remove Wisdom Teeth As A Young Adult?

 By removing wisdom teeth when a patient is a young adult, we are able to prevent potential problems.
 When a person reaches the age of their mid thirties, the risks involved with wisdom teeth removal increase.
 The best time to remove wisdom teeth is generally between the ages of fifteen to eighteen years of age.

 If you are an adult and need to remove your wisdom teeth, don’t worry.
 Here at Gilbert Dental Center, we take extra care to make sure that our adult patients are comfortable and anxiety free.
 After a consultation, we will recommend that you continue with your wisdom teeth until intervention is absolutely necessary.
-In cases where extraction is necessary, Dr. Browning or Dr. Bingham will recommend a simple and pain-free surgery.
+In cases where extraction is necessary, Dr. Bingham or Dr. Bingham will recommend a simple and pain-free surgery.
 Your health is our highest concern.

 We see patients on a regular basis to remove wisdom teeth.
 This is a common procedure at Gilbert Dental Center.
 If you are interested in having a consultation, please give us a call at (480) 571-4004 or email us.